construction tax advisory London

 Maintaining Gross Payment Status

-Maintaining your gross payment status is crucial for self-employed subcontractors.
+Maintaining your gross payment status is crucial for self-employed subcontractors working under cis tax services.
 This status allows you to receive payments without tax deductions at source, impacting your cash flow positively.
-To qualify, you must demonstrate compliance with tax obligations during the previous 12 months.
+To qualify, you must demonstrate compliance with tax obligations during the previous 12 months, including accurate cis tax return submissions.

 Key actions to maintain this status include: